Six things I’ve learnt from working with the Demonic

 Stop using ‘middle-men’.
 Really.
 Ask the Demonic First.
 Directly.

 Don’t ask your Facebook buddies.
 Google if you must.
-But never expect to get the total answer from a ‘middle-man’.
-Time to take the risk – the hard yard – the effort – and ask directly.
+Time to take the risk and the effort to ask directly.
 See what you get and move forward.
 I ditched asking other humans for answers a long long time ago.

-First, I’ll ask the demonic directly and very occasionally I’ll check in with a fellow human being on the response I’ve got.
+Usually I’ll ask the demonic directly and very occasionally I’ll check in with a fellow human being on the response I’ve got.
 I do this to check on ME, not the demonic.
-The demonic have given me an answer and I may have mistranslated or misinterpreted it.
 These days I only use other humans as a ‘check in’ not as the answer to the question.

 4. Track it*